-“OK,” said Isabel and she leaned back against the wall.
+“OK," Isabel leaned back against the wall.

 “You know.
 I’ll be fine here on my own, why don’t you go have a drink while I put this in the oven," Eli suggested despite himself, noticing Isabel was feeling left out.

-“Oh,” said Sarah.
-“Sure, Matt can help you around while I take Isabel to the living room,” she said in a strange tone.
+“Oh," Sarah said.
+“Sure, Matt can help you around while I take Isabel to the living room," she said in a strange tone.
 Why were they acting weird?
 They had been so excited to meet Isabel that he had guessed they would be all over her interrogating her as they had him.
 But instead they were acting cold and strange.
 Sarah took Isabel to the living room and Eli went back to cooking.
 It shouldn’t have taken him long to put the turkey in the oven, but Matt kept being in the way, eagerly trying to help him.

-“You know Matt.
+“You know, Matt.
 You’re really not a good sou-chef.
 What do you say if you pour me a drink instead?”
 Eli suggested to get Matt off his back.

 “Uh…” Matt hesitated but then he finally obliged.
 “Sure.”